- GW Home

 This specialty stresses the integration of research and nursing practice with a strong emphasis on solving real-world problems.
 Curriculum content includes pathophysiology and pharmacology, health assessment, health maintenance and promotion, and diagnosis and management of common primary care health concerns, providing the theoretical and practical foundations for nurses to expand their scope of practice.

 The MSN program’s versatile distance-based format allows professional nurses to advance their education while working, but also provides students with a rigorous curriculum and access to the resources and experts at GW.
 Selected on-campus experiences invite students to campus to interact with faculty and other students.
-Simultaneous clinical experiences ensure that students meet all criteria to sit for the family nurse practitioner certification examination.
+Simultaneous clinical experiences ensure that students meet all criteria to sit for the nationally recognized AANP or ANCC certification examination for the Family Nurse Practitioner role and population focus.

 This option consists of 48 credits and is available on a full- and part-time basis.